lynnfaraday/aresmush.com/_root/tutorials/code/index.md

 layout: page
 ---

-These articles will introduce you to coding for AresMUSH.
+These articles will teach you how to code for AresMUSH.

+Read the Intrudction topics first, as they will introduce key concepts you need to know.
+Then it's suggested that you do the three main tutorials.
+They're designed to be done in order, as they build off each other.

+After you've completed those tutorials, there are a number of advanced topics you can explore.
+Try doing them little by little as you need them, because otherwise it may be an overhwelming amount of information.

 {{>tutorial_warning}}